 - Notice which organizations are more and less impacted.
 For example, the current pandemic is impacting hospitality particularly hard, but companies that support critical needs such as food and healthcare will likely need staff.
 Due to the recent surge in virtual work, software companies supporting these remote technologies might need staff to manage demand.

 - You need HIGH QUALITY resumes, cover letters, LinkedIn profiles, and interview skills.
 When jobs get posted, expect organizations are going to get a lot of applications.
 You need well-crafted materials to land an interview and you need to nail the interview to get hired.
 The career team is here to help you shine!
+Check out our resources page for video tutorials and links to helpful tools.

 - Leverage your network – especially the DU network!
 When employers have openings, they may prefer to fill the role via word-of-mouth to avoid a deluge of applications.
 As a result, this is a critical time to be conducting informational meetings with professionals.